shunfei/suntengMob-sdk-android/README.md

 ## Change Log

+12/07/2016 - v2.0.4
+* New support Native Ad.
+* New support Https.
+* some bugs fixes.

 11/09/2016 - v2.0.3
 * Update API.
 * New support Security verification
 * New support Android 7.0.
 * bugs fixes.